 “When your imagination is out of focus, you can not rely on your eyes.” -Mark Twain

 Using the atmosphere to change the scene.
 A sufficient context will help you express the message a lot.
 Try to harmonize poses with the setting, whether it be a gorgeous beach or a living room.
-Using features such as tables, columns, trees or something else to create a beautiful composition for sitting, leaning, or anything.
+Using features such as tables, columns, trees, or something else to create a beautiful composition for sitting, leaning, or anything.
 Negative space will assist you with the composition while also contributing to the image some suspense.

 Another way the backdrop can be used is to fade it.
 Using a shallow depth of field to distort it when the backdrop is overcrowded or too noisy.
 You will better accentuate the subjects in that direction.

 There’s no ideal posture you can dream of beforehand.
-In the phase, you will still have to make some minor or greater changes.
+In this phase, you will still have to make some minor or greater changes.
 But, getting some good starting points is beneficial.
 So, here are some of the poses for the most famous and traditional pair.

 Poses for Walking